kevinfarrugia/react-recipes/recipes/error-boundaries.md

 ### What gets caught by `componentDidCatch`, and what doesn't

-The Error Boundary will catch __errors that happen inside any of its descendants' lifecycle methods__, including their `render` method, their `constructor`, and `setState` calls.
+The error boundary will catch __errors that happen inside any of its descendants' lifecycle methods__, including their `render` method, their `constructor`, and `setState` calls.

 Errors are __not__ caught in: